samcus/OpenIAC/README.md

 ## Environment Variables

-Environment variables are **never loaded by OpenIAC itself**.
+Environment variables are **never loaded by OpenIaC itself**.
 The engine reads directly from `process.env`, so variables must be present before the CLI runs.
 How you load them is up to you.

 | Variable | Required By | Description |
 |---|---|---|